 - The discount you get on brand-name drugs in the coverage gap

 Low-income individuals may qualify for assistance with their Part D premiums through a program called “Extra Help,” which is administered through the Social Security Administration.
 The subsidy can defray thousands of dollars in costs, and in many cases eliminate prescription drug expenses entirely for participating seniors.

-For 2014, individuals with annual income up to $17,235 will qualify for the Extra Help program ($23,265 for a married couple) and up to $13,070 in resources ($26,120 for a married couple).
+Eligibility is determined based on your current income at the time you apply.
+In 2016, you may qualify if you have up to $17,820 in yearly income ($24,030 for a married couple) and up to $13,640 in resources ($27,250 for a married couple).
 There also are rules governing the assets you can have and still qualify for the program.

 Medicare D plans routinely change the drugs they cover from year to year, so it’s important to review your coverage annually.
 Don’t pick a Medicare D insurer simply because you know its name or because it’s your health insurer.
 And don’t be swayed by a pharmacist’s recommendation.
 Pharmacies have partnerships with particular Medicare D plans, so they may well recommend a plan that’s in the drugstore’s best interest, not the recipient’s.